 Yasmin taught herself to draw at a young age.
-As one of three participants in the 2015 Margaret Ellen Turner artist scholarship and a 2014 Diploma of Fashion Design and Technology graduate at Tafe QLD East Coast, she has learned tools and techniques to help her find her voice as an artist.
-In 2015 she was commissioned to illustrate the face of Caloundra Fringe Festival and collaborated in her first group exhibition Part Of The Process with her fellow scholarship participants, Alison Mooney and Kym Tabulo.
-She continues to work on commissions for various Sunshine Coast locals.
+As one of three participants in the 2015 Margaret Ellen Turner artist scholarship at the Old Ambulance Station, Nambour and a 2014 Diploma of Fashion Design and Technology graduate at TAFE Queensland East Coast, she has learned tools and techniques to find her voice as an artist.

-Currently, Yasmin works as a fashion tutor at TAFE Queensland East Coast, retail assistant at Eckersley’s Art & Craft and visual art curator at Solbar.
+Currently, Yasmin works as a fashion tutor at TAFE Queensland East Coast, retail assistant at Eckersley’s Art & Craft and sewing machinist at Clark Rubber.
 In her own words: “I love everything about the learning and mark making experience.
 Through acquiring skills to create something from nothing, we place an increasingly commensurate value on the things we buy.
-We can consider beyond what we’re told and sold”.
+We can consider beyond what we’re told and told”.